Northeastern-Electric-Racing/NER-PM-Dashboard/README.md

 ---
 ### Contributor guide:
-- Installing the project for the first time:
+- First time project installation:
 	- Decide which folder you would like to place the NER-PM-Dashboard folder in
 	- Open your Command Line Interface tool of choice in the folder (e.g. Terminal for Mac, Command Prompt for Windows)
 	- Use the `git clone [repo link]` command as such: `git clone https://github.com/Northeastern-Electric-Racing/NER-PM-Dashboard.git`